raystatic/UnitTestGenerator/Readme.md

 - JUnit 4 or higher for unit testing
 - A Gradle build system

-## How It Works
+## How It Works?

-The script reads a specified Kotlin source file, looking for functions that have been annotated with a specific annotation (e.g., `@GenerateTest`).
-For each annotated function, it generates a corresponding test function in a new test file.
-This automation reduces the manual effort involved in writing boilerplate test code.
+- **Annotation Detection**: The script scans a specified Kotlin file for functions annotated with a custom annotation (e.g., `@GenerateTest`).
+- **Test Template Creation**: For each annotated function, it generates a test function with placeholders for test logic.
+- **Test File Placement**: The generated test file is placed in the appropriate test directory based on the source file’s location.

-## Download
+## How to download?
 Download [script](https://github.com/raystatic/UnitTestGenerator/blob/main/utgen.kts) from the GitHub repo (``utgen.kts``) and save it in an accessible location on your machine

 ![image](https://s6.ezgif.com/tmp/ezgif-6-1240ecee46.gif)

-## Usage
+## Steps to generate boilerplate for unit tests
 Create a custom annotation (e.g; ``GenerateTest``)
 ```kotlin
 @Retention(AnnotationRetention.RUNTIME)